 When you use RentRange you get much more:

 - The ability to enter the square footage, bedroom and bath count for the rental property.

 - A detailed three-page report that shows comparable rental properties that have been rented in the last six months and a confidence score about how accurate the rent is.

 - How many comps they found as well as the high low and median rents for those comps and the high, median and low rents for the zip code the house is located in.

 - Rental trends for the last 12 months.

 - The report gives you the estimated rent as well as a confidence score, vacancy rate, market strength, historical trends and much more.

 Overall the RentRange report gives you much more information than Zillow and in my opinion is well worth the cost.
-By seeing properties that have actually rented, seeing the address and the characteristics you can also make a much more accurate judgement on rent than simply using Zillow or Craigslist.
+By seeing properties that have actually rented, seeing the address and the characteristics you can also make a much more accurate judgment on rent than simply using Zillow or Craigslist.

 What does RentRange charge to give you market rents?